Your Safety Jester drives:

 Bridges power dynamics

-The Safety Jester gives the workforce a voice.
+Your Safety Jester gives the workforce a better voice.

 Fuels better decisions

-Your Safety Jester does not tell you how to run your business, but helps deriving better steering information.
+Your Jester does not come up with solutions or tell you how to run your business, but helps deriving better steering information.
 Honest feedback and fresh perspectives help uncover risks and opportunities that standard channels often miss—leading to smarter, more resilient strategies.

 Decisions should not be based only on what we know—but also on what we don’t know.